rgoodie/WP-Bash-Tools/README.md

 How to use (from host machine)
 ==============================
-1. Clone this repo to a new folder.
+- Install vagrant (sudo apt-get vagrant)
+- Install precise 32 $`vagrant box add precise32 http://files.vagrantup.com/precise32.box`
+- Clone repo `git clone ...` and `cd `{folder name}
-2. Execute a `vagrant up` and/or "vagrant reload --provision" as typical.
+- Execute a `vagrant up` and/or "vagrant reload --provision" as typical.
-3. Log in to the box  using `vagrant ssh`
+- Log in to the box  using `vagrant ssh`

 Once in the VM (through vagrant ssh)
 ====================================